The Complete Guide to Google Business Profile: How to Set Up, Optimize, and Dominate Local Search in 2025

 The Numbers Don't Lie

-Nearly half of all Google searches—46%—have local intent, meaning people are actively searching for businesses in their area.
-When someone types "emergency plumber near me" at 10 PM with a burst pipe, Google's Local Pack (the map with three businesses at the top of search results) is where they'll look first.
+Nearly half of all Google searches—46%—carry local intent, meaning people are actively looking for businesses in their area.
+When someone types "emergency plumber near me" at 10 PM with a burst pipe, Google's Local Pack (the map with three businesses at the top of search results) is the first place they look.

-For service businesses, here's the critical piece: 76% of people who search for something nearby on their smartphone visit a related business within a day.
-And 88% of consumers who conduct a local search on their phone visit or call a store within 24 hours.
+For service businesses, here's the piece that really matters: 76% of people who search for something nearby on their smartphone visit a related business within a day.
+And 88% of consumers who do a local search on their phone visit or call a business within 24 hours.

 What Happens Without a Google Business Profile